Bill13579/artmos-pro/README.md

 # What is Artmos Pro?

-Artmos Pro is a vector based comprehensive painting tool designed for creating high quality educational videos.
+Artmos Pro is a vector-based comprehensive painting tool designed for creating high quality educational videos.

 # Building